icshwi/e3training/workbook/chapter4.md

 *N.B.!
 Kameleon was written for Python2 (tested on 2.7), so make sure you have that installed.*

-> Before continuing you should clone this tutorial repository if you haven't already:
+> Before continuing, you should clone this very tutorial's repository if you haven't already:
 >
 > ```console
 > [iocuser@host:~]$ git clone https://github.com/icshwi/e3training